axaq/traviso-website/blog/_posts/2015-03-15-engine-configuration.md

 initialPositionFrame.h {Number} // height of the engine, default 600

-pathFindingType {Number} // the type of path finding algorithm two use, default TRAVISO.pfAlgorithms.ASTAR_ORTHOGONAL
+pathFindingType {Number} // the type of path finding algorithm two use, default TRAVISO.pfAlgorithms.ASTAR_ORTHOGONAL pathFindingClosest {Boolean} // whether to return the path to the closest node if the target is unreachable, default false

 followCharacter {Boolean} // defines if the camera will follow the current controllable or not, default true instantCameraRelocation {Boolean} // specifies wheather the camera moves instantly or with a tween animation to the target location, default false instantObjectRelocation {Boolean} // specifies wheather the map-objects will be moved to target location instantly or with an animation, default false

+changeTransperancies {Boolean} // make objects transparent when the cotrollable is behind them, default true

-highlightPath {Boolean} // highlight the path when the current controllable moves on the map, default true highlightTargetTile {Boolean} // highlight the target tile when the current controllable moves on the map, default true tileHighlightAnimated {Boolean} // animate the tile highlights, default true
+highlightPath {Boolean} // highlight the path when the current controllable moves on the map, default true highlightTargetTile {Boolean} // highlight the target tile when the current controllable moves on the map, default true tileHighlightAnimated {Boolean} // animate the tile highlights, default true tileHighlightFillColor {Number(Hexadecimal)} // color code for the tile highlight fill (this will be overridden if there is a highlight-image defined in the map data file), default 0x80d7ff tileHighlightFillAlpha {Number} // apha value for the tile highlight fill (this will be overridden if there is a highlight-image defined in the map data file), default 0.5 tileHighlightStrokeColor {Number(Hexadecimal)} // color code for the tile highlight stroke (this will be overridden if there is a highlight-image defined in the map data file), default 0xFFFFFF tileHighlightStrokeAlpha {Number} // apha value for the tile highlight stroke (this will be overridden if a highlight-image is defined), default 1.0

+dontAutoMoveToTile {Boolean} // when a tile selected don't move the controllable immediately but still call 'tileSelectCallback', default false checkPathOnEachTile {Boolean} // engine looks for a path everytime an object moves to a new tile on the path (set to false if you don't have moving objects other then your controllable on your map), default true

 mapDraggable {Boolean} // enable dragging the map with touch-and-touchmove or mousedown-and-mousemove on the map, default true